apache/trafficcontrol/blueprints/delivery.service.tls.versions.md

 the target of a Delivery Service which has other targets that support TLS versions not supported by the Delivery Service being edited.

-Traffic Poral should also display some kind of warning - possibly in a dialog box - whenever the "Restrict TLS Versions" box is checked, advising that clients using TLS versions not listed will become unable to retrieve the Delivery Service's content.
+Traffic Portal should also display some kind of warning - possibly in a dialog box - whenever the "Restrict TLS Versions" box is checked, advising that clients using TLS versions not listed will become unable to retrieve the Delivery Service's content.